 Summary : Venture to the heart of Polynesian culture and wildness on this highly immersive expedition where options abound.
-Choose to kayak, stand-up paddleboard, or take a bike ride for independent exploration and to connect with the local people and islands on a personal level.
+Choose to kayak, stand up paddleboard, or take a bike ride for independent exploration to connect with local people and the islands on a personal level.
 Explore the historic ceremonial site, called a marae, on Raiatea where Polynesian seafarers would begin their bold expeditions sailing into the unknown—expeditions that would eventually lead to populating Hawaii and New Zealand.
 Sail among some of the 80 atolls of the Tuamotu Archipelago, a string of tiny islands in an azure sea that hides thriving reefs you can explore while snorkeling and scuba diving.

-Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!
+Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

 Arrive home after your overnight flight from Papeete.

 This itinerary is subject to change.
-ExpeditionTrips.com is not responsible for itinerary changes.
+ExpeditionTrips is not responsible for itinerary changes.

 Optional Diving Program: